Forever Evil: Main plot

 Luthor is able to revive Grayson, having only momentarily stopped his heart to disable the machine, as Cyborg joins the heroes, having destroyed Grid.
 Cyborg gives Batman Wonder Woman's lasso, and he is able to release the trapped heroes within Firestorm.
-Superwoman reveals that the father of her child is actually Alexander Luthor, that she's actually loyal to Mazahs, and she's secretly been planning to overthrow both Ultraman and Owlman and have Mazahs take control of the Crime Syndicate.
+Superwoman reveals that the father of her child is actually Alexander Luthor, that she is actually loyal to Mazahs, and she's secretly been planning to overthrow both Ultraman and Owlman and have Mazahs take control of the Crime Syndicate.
 Mazahs kills both Deathstorm and Bizarro, and immobilizes Luthor.
 Realizing he sounds just like Mazahs, Luthor is able to use the magic word to summon the dark lightning, which transforms Mazahs back into Alexander Luthor.
 Luthor fatally stabs and kills Alexander before he can transform back into Mazahs.
 Ultraman attacks Luthor, but Black Adam and Sinestro move the moon, stopping the eclipse and rendering Ultraman powerless with sunlight.
 Atomica reappears from underneath rubble, only for Luthor to kill her by stepping on her.
 Luthor rejoins the heroes and saves Superman by removing the Kryptonite placed in his brain by Atomica.
 In the aftermath, Luthor tells Ted Kord he has decided to not buy Kord Industries, telling him that his father would want him to continue the family business and offering him any support or advice he might need.
 Ultraman and Superwoman are both captured, with Owlman still on the loose, and Luthor begins the process to create a clone of Bizarro, stating that it will take him five years to do so.
 It is also revealed that Luthor deduced that Bruce Wayne is Batman.
 Never learning from the Crime Syndicate who or what the entity was that destroyed their world, Superman believes that Darkseid has returned.
-At the very end of the story, it is revealed that the entity is actually the Anti-Monitor, who has been going around consuming universes in order to attack Darkseid.
+At the end of the story, it is revealed that the entity is the Anti-Monitor, who has been going around consuming universes to attack Darkseid.